nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

     Revision 1.0, November 15th 2015
     1. Fixed some repetition.
+    2. Added rule 3.8 from the checklib scripts.
-    2. Tagged as 1.0 for the KiCad 4.0.0 release.
+    3. Tagged as 1.0 for the KiCad 4.0.0 release.

     Revision 0.11, April 6th 2015
     1. Updated rule 1.4 about dimensions.
 Units in millimeters are now implicit.